revoltchat/rfcs/rfcs/rfc-0001-webhooks.md

   // The name of the webhook - 1 to 32 chars
   name: String,

-  // The avatar of the webhook, it it has one
+  // The avatar of the webhook, if it has one
   avatar: Option<File>,

   // The ID of the channel which this webhook belongs to